Cartesian coordinate system: Three dimensions

 A Cartesian coordinate system for a three-dimensional space consists of an ordered triplet of lines (the axes) that go through a common point (the origin), and are pair-wise perpendicular; an orientation for each axis; and a single unit of length for all three axes.
 As in the two-dimensional case, each axis becomes a number line.
-For any point P of space, one considers a hyperplane through P perpendicular to each coordinate axis, and interprets the point where that hyperplane cuts the axis as a number.
+For any point P of space, one considers a plane through P perpendicular to each coordinate axis, and interprets the point where that plane cuts the axis as a number.
 The Cartesian coordinates of P are those three numbers, in the chosen order.
 The reverse construction determines the point P given its three coordinates.

-Alternatively, each coordinate of a point P can be taken as the distance from P to the hyperplane defined by the other two axes, with the sign determined by the orientation of the corresponding axis.
+Alternatively, each coordinate of a point P can be taken as the distance from P to the plane defined by the other two axes, with the sign determined by the orientation of the corresponding axis.

-Each pair of axes defines a coordinate hyperplane.
-These hyperplanes divide space into eight octants.
+Each pair of axes defines a coordinate plane.
+These planes divide space into eight octants.
 The octants are:

 The coordinates are usually written as three numbers (or algebraic formulas) surrounded by parentheses and separated by commas, as in (3, −2.5, 1) or (t, u + v, π/2).
 Thus, the origin has coordinates (0, 0, 0), and the unit points on the three axes are (1, 0, 0), (0, 1, 0), and (0, 0, 1).

-There are no standard names for the coordinates in the three axes (however, the terms abscissa, ordinate and applicate are sometimes used).
-The coordinates are often denoted by the letters X, Y, and Z, or x, y, and z.
-The axes may then be referred to as the X-axis, Y-axis, and Z-axis, respectively.
-Then the coordinate hyperplanes can be referred to as the XY-plane, YZ-plane, and XZ-plane.
+Standard names for the coordinates in the three axes are abscissa, ordinate and applicate.
+The coordinates are often denoted by the letters x, y, and z.
+The axes may then be referred to as the x-axis, y-axis, and z-axis, respectively.
+Then the coordinate planes can be referred to as the xy-plane, yz-plane, and xz-plane.

 In mathematics, physics, and engineering contexts, the first two axes are often defined or depicted as horizontal, with the third axis pointing up.
 In that case the third coordinate may be called height or altitude.
-The orientation is usually chosen so that the 90 degree angle from the first axis to the second axis looks counter-clockwise when seen from the point (0, 0, 1); a convention that is commonly called the right hand rule.
+The orientation is usually chosen so that the 90-degree angle from the first axis to the second axis looks counter-clockwise when seen from the point (0, 0, 1); a convention that is commonly called the right-hand rule.